murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 The T Cell model is a building model for 3D cells with protein patterns, and can be used to develop 4D movies.
 The model is based on the T cell model in Royal et al. 2016.
 We assume different cells have similar cell shape and can be mapped to a template.
 This lends the model to be useful for quantitative analysis of proteins in T cells, as well as other cells.
 Similar to other models in CellOrganizer, there are two parts: training and synthesis.
 In training, a morphing model is trained from the original images.
 In synthesis, images of cells are synthesized from the trained model and include the protein pattern.

+We have a protocol chapter that describes how the images are generated, annotated and analysized:

+* Ambler, R., Ruan, X., Murphy, R.F. and Wülfing, C., 2017.
+Systems Imaging of the Immune Synapse.
+The Immune Synapse: Methods and Protocols, pp.409-421.
+Vancouver

+The usage of the model is part of the chapter (section 3.7 & 3.8)

+Training
+~~~~~~~~
 The training part requries T cell movies and the annotation of the synapse positions of the T cells as input.
 It can be further broken down into the following steps: cropping, segmentation, rigid alignment, non-rigid alignment (morphing) and model-building.

-In the synthesis part, a T cell model is required as input.
-Should there be a specified shape to the cells, then a cell shape model is also required.
-The synthesis can be further broken down into the following steps: voxel sampling, shape registration, and voxel mapping.

-Training
-~~~~~~~~

 The training demo included, demo3Dtcell_train, trains a protein distribution model following the approach described in